SocialGouv/onvs/README.md

 yarn dev
 ```

-You can use the db container inside the docker-compose.yml.
-In this case, the DATABASE_URL looks like `DATABASE_URL=psql://onvs:password@localhost:5435/onvs`.

-One step further, if you want to getting close to the production build, you can use
+Then, go to the app at [http://localhost:3030/](http://localhost:3030/).

+In this mode, you will have the best DX with fast refresh.
+On the other hand, if you want to test a final build, like it will be on the CI/CD/production environement, do :

 ```shell script
 yarn install
 yarn build
 yarn start
 ```

-Then, go to the app at [http://localhost:3030/](http://localhost:3030/).

 ### 🏋️‍♂️ Run the tests